versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 Just Google Chrome.
 Most of this will work in other browsers, but you'll have to use their own developer tools.

-## Introduction VersionOne Data API's JSON Support
+## Introduction to the VersionOne Data API's JSON Support

 At the heart of the sample app we'll examine is [JSON](http://www.json.org/).
 VersionOne does not yet natively support the JSON format that we use in this app.